msaari/infinite-post-scroll/README.md

 Add any other styles you wish.

-If you have some kind of footer, you may want to remove that from single post templates.
 Having to chase a footer on a page with infinite scroll is super frustrating.
-I replaced the regular footer template with a simpler footer template that just closes the `div` tags opened earlier, runs `wp_footer()` and then closes `body` and `html` tags.
+It's a good idea to replace the footer on an infinite scroll page with a fixed position footer that remains constantly visible, or something like that.

 ### Editing plugin code